lalinsky/python-phoenixdb/README.rst

     pip install phoenixdb

-You can also download the source code from `Bitbucket <https://bitbucket.org/lalinsky/python-phoenixdb/downloads>`_, extract the archive and then install it manually::
+You can also download the source code from `GitHub <https://github.com/lalinsky/python-phoenixdb/releases>`_, extract the archive and then install it manually::

     cd /path/to/python-phoenix-x.y.z/